westonkd/aircana/README.md

 ## Intro

-Aircana is a CLI for generating [Claude Code plugins](https://docs.claude.com/en/docs/claude-code/plugins) with per-agent knowledge bases.
-Each agent gets a curated knowledge base synced from Confluence (label-based) or web URLs, yielding more relevant, predictable, and project-specific results than general-purpose agents.
+Aircana is a CLI for generating [Claude Code plugins](https://docs.claude.com/en/docs/claude-code/plugins) with specialized knowledge bases.
+Each knowledge base provides curated documentation synced from Confluence (label-based) or web URLs, yielding more relevant, predictable, and project-specific results than general-purpose AI assistance.

-Knowledge bases automatically refresh once daily on session start, keeping agents up-to-date without manual intervention.
+Knowledge bases automatically refresh once daily on session start, keeping content up-to-date without manual intervention.
 Knowledge sources are tracked in version-controlled manifests, so team members can independently refresh content while keeping actual documentation out of git.

 ## How can I try it?